Climate Impacts Awards: Unlocking urgent climate action by making the health effects of climate change visible

 Coapplicants must contribute at least 20% of their research time to this programme.

-If any coapplicant employed on your grant holds a permanent, open-ended or long-term rolling contract that states that they have to get their salary from external grant funding, you can ask us for a contribution to their salary in your application.
+If any coapplicant employed on your grant holds a permanent, open-ended or long-term rolling contract and has to get their salary from external grant funding, you can ask us for a contribution to their salary in your application.

-that the coapplicant’s employment contract states they must get their salary from external grant funding to participate in the research
+- confirm that the coapplicant has to get their salary from external grant funding to participate in the research

 Coapplicants can also ask for salary where they:

-Are employed by a charity, social enterprise or commercial organisation.
+- Are employed by a charity, non-governmental organisation or social enterprise.
 The amount they request must be proportionate to the time they will spend on the grant.

-will spend 80% of their time on this grant.
-They can ask for their full salary.
+- Will spend 80% of their time on this grant.
+In this case, they can ask for their full salary.
 Their post does not need to be underwritten and can be contingent on the application being successful.

-will spend less than 80% of their time on the grant.
-They can request salary proportionate to the time they will spend on the grant.
-The administering organisation must guarantee space and salary support if they cannot get it from other sources for the period of time they are working on the grant.
+- Will spend less than 80% of their time on the grant.
+In this case, they can request salary proportionate to the time they will spend on the grant.
+The host organisation must guarantee space and salary support if they cannot get it from other sources for the period of time they are working on the grant.
 Their post cannot be contingent on the application being successful.

-are employed on the award as post graduate research assistants.
-If they are to spend 100% of their time on the award their post does not need to be underwritten by the administering organisation and can be contingent on the application being successful.
+- Are employed on the award as post graduate research assistants.
+If they are to spend 100% of their time on the award, their post does not need to be underwritten by the host organisation and can be contingent on the application being successful.

 Alternatively, coapplicants may get their salary through employment on another grant.